 For more information, see our green university pages.

 Emergency number (24 hour): 0117 331 1223 (internal 112233)

 Non-emergency number: 0117 928 7848 (internal 87848)

 Security is managed by the University’s Security Services in accordance with a Service Level Agreement.
 There are University Security patrols on duty throughout the night.

 We are fortunate in the range of facilities we have at Wills.
 As far as sport is concerned there are tennis courts, squash courts, an outdoor recreational area, an outdoor gym, a croquet lawn and plenty of open space.
 The squash courts and tennis courts are open for use by any student in Stoke Bishop and can be booked online.
-The door codes are available from Reception.
+The door codes are available from the Student Support Centre.

-During the summer Wills students may borrow a croquet set from Reception on presentation of their U Card as a deposit.
+During the summer you may borrow a croquet set from the Student Support Centre on presentation of your UCard as a deposit.

 Inside Wills we have a full size snooker table and a table tennis room.
-Again the codes are available from Reception and must be signed for by residents.
-The hall is unable to supply any sporting equipment to students.
+Again the codes are available from the Student Support Centre.

 There are lots of communal areas in the hall.
 Next to the Junior Common Room/Bar is the Old Court Lounge.
 This is home to one of the hall’s three grand pianos and students are welcome to practice in here outside of office hours.
 There is a selection of comfy chairs in here for relaxing and tables and WiFi coverage if students wish to come and work here.